-Yellowdig is built on pedagogical principles, offering an innovative way for students and faculty to interact and discuss course topics.
-Using a modern social media interface, students and instructors can take advantage of filters, hashtags, and reactions to enhance discussion.
-Yellowdig also provides helpful analytics to better understand individual and community engagement.
+Yellowdig is much different than the traditional discussion board.
+It offers an innovative way for students and faculty to interact and discuss course topics.
+Using a modern social media interface, users can take advantage of filters, hashtags, media, and reactions to enhance discussion.
+Yellowdig also provides analytics to better understand individual and community engagement.
 And for faculty, the automatic grade passback from Yellowdig to Webcourses@UCF helps you spend more time actively engaging with your students and less time on manual grading.

-Tip: Yellowdig provides a set of basic settings when setting up the tool in your course, which they recommend using the first time you teach with Yellowdig but you are welcome to adjust and customize as needed.
+Tip: Yellowdig provides a set of basic settings when setting up the tool in your course, which they recommend using the first time you teach with Yellowdig, but you are welcome to adjust and customize as needed.

 - Instructor Certification Course: These are free asynchronous modules that walk you through all of Yellowdig’s best practices, explain how to get started, and leave you with a plethora of follow up resources.
 The typical amount of time needed to complete the course is an hour.
 It is HIGHLY recommended that you complete this training before teaching with Yellowdig.

 - Facilitator & TA Certification Course: These are free asynchronous modules that serve as a concise guide to facilitating and managing ongoing Yellowdig Communities as an Instructor, Teaching Assistant, or member of an instructional team.